alextaschuk/alextaschuk/README.md

 ### What I'm Currently Working On
 - Interning at Florida Blue as an application developer!
 ### Previous Projects
+- [Literary Quote Clock](https://github.com/alextaschuk/Literary-Quote-Clock): I built a clock using a Raspberry PI Zero 2WH and an e-paper screen that tells the time using quotes from books.
 - [Selectify](https://github.com/alextaschuk/selectify): A Flask app that will connect with your Spotify account and choose a random album from your saved albums list for you to listen to.
-- [Literary Quote Clock](https://github.com/alextaschuk/Literary-Quote-Clock): I built a clock using a Raspberry PI Zero 2WH and an e-paper screen that tells the time using quotes from books.

 ### Languages
 - Java, JavaScript, Python, SQL

 ### Ways to Contact Me
 - [LinkedIn](https://www.linkedin.com/in/alextaschuk/)
-- email: ataschuk@student.ubc.ca
+- ataschuk@student.ubc.ca
 <!--
 **alextaschuk/alextaschuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.